 Specific objectives of the Bednarski lab are:

-- Describe the role of pyruvate metabolism in the development of non-alcoholic fatty liver disease.
-The working hypothesis is that alterations in pyruvate metabolism will contribute to balancing redox state and alleviating oxidative stress leading to improvement of hepatic function.
+The working hypothesis is that normalization in pyruvate exchange rate between liver and peripheral tissues will contribute to balancing redox state and alleviating oxidative stress leading to improvement of hepatic function. - Characterize the role of acyl-CoA metabolism in steatotic liver disease pathogenesis.

-- Establish the role of calcium flux and endoplasmic reticulum (ER) stress in pancreatic dysfunction and type 2 diabetes development.
-The working hypothesis is that enhancing the ability of ER to sequester calcium will normalize mitochondrial metabolism and reduce pancreatic α- and β-cell lipotoxicity.
+The working hypothesis is that enhancing the ability of endoplasmic reticulum to sequester calcium will normalize mitochondrial metabolism and reduce pancreatic α- and β-cell lipotoxicity.

 Our central hypothesis is that identifying and targeting processes connected with aberrant lipid metabolism will result in the alleviation of lipotoxic effects and the mitigation of metabolic dysfunction.
 We expect to uncover druggable nodes that can be modulated in vivo with low risk of side effects.